How we help you navigate recurrent pregnancy loss

 Testing to help overcome recurrent pregnancy loss

-One of the first steps in discovering why a woman cannot maintain a healthy pregnancy is assessing information from her miscarriages.
+One of the first steps to discover why a woman cannot maintain a healthy pregnancy is assessing her miscarriages.
 From there, a doctor at our Tennessee fertility center can recommend various tests to determine the potential causes.

 - Genetic screening.
 This testing reveals chromosomal abnormalities or other genetic conditions that could cause recurrent pregnancy loss.